MartinMuzatko/flexproperties/README.md

 Looking at the original framework, I saw that many rules can be merged or reduced.

-Comparison Rules
+**Comparison Rules**
-The comparison is made with 3 breakpoints instead of 5 with the same amount of offsets, flex steps etc.
+The comparison is made with
+* 3 breakpoints instead of 5
+* Same amount of offsets, flex steps etc.
+* No vendor prefixes
+* same end result in terms of behavior

-Comparing the output of the cleaned standalone version of angular material against my version (with the same behavior):
+Comparing the CSS output of the cleaned standalone version of angular material against my version:

 | Comparison | Original | Updated |
 | --- | --- | --- |